distribution-explorer/distribution-explorer.github.io/_sources/background/software.rst.txt

 	rng = numpy.random.default_rng(seed=923841)

 In the syntax in the Distribution Explorer, we assume that a random number generator has already been instantiated and is called ``rng``.
-You can then use ``rng`` to draw random number out of a distribution, such as the Normal distribution.
+You can then use ``rng`` to draw random numbers out of a distribution, such as the Normal distribution.

 .. code:: python